Article

 Staying seated

-At The Hanover, we believe strongly in child safety.
-That's why we automatically include car safety coverage with all of our Hanover Platinum Protection policies.
+Child safety is of the utmost importance.
+That's why we automatically include car safety coverage with all of our Hanover Platinum policies.
 This coverage provides up to $300, with no deductible, to replace a damaged car seat when the damage takes place as a result of a covered loss.

 This material is provided for informational purposes only and does not provide any coverage or guarantee loss prevention.
 The examples in this material are provided as hypothetical and for illustration purposes only.
 The Hanover Insurance Company and its affiliates and subsidiaries (“The Hanover”) specifically disclaim any warranty or representation that acceptance of any recommendations contained herein will make any premises, or operation safe or in compliance with any law or regulation.
 By providing this information to you, The Hanover does not assume (and specifically disclaims) any duty, undertaking or responsibility to you.
 The decision to accept or implement any recommendation(s) or advice contained in this material must be made by you.